artorias305/osu-launcher/README.md

 2. Click the "Launch osu!lazer" button to launch the next-generation osu! client.
 3. Use the settings button to specify a custom private server IP.
 4. Click the "Launch Private Server" button to connect to the private server with the specified IP.
+5. Note that the server_ip.txt file will only be saved after if you close the app AFTER stopping your osu! session, i will fix this in the next version.

 # Installation
 You can download the executable (only for windows) in the [Releases](https://github.com/artorias305/osu-launcher/releases/) page.